EMPAT94/empat94.github.io/_gs/tutorial.md

 The mêlée combatants of our group were raking in XP.
 I bet Carol must have gained several times than the rest with her solo kills.
 Oh, the rest didn't include Arya, she was an outlier.
 I was proved correct soon when she leveled up again.
 I checked my Status Window, I still needed about 55 XP.
 At least I was ahead of Julie.
 Not that it mattered, I doubt we'd leave anyone behind.
 'Would we not, if it really came to it?'
 I wondered.

 It must've been our twelfth ambush when I noticed something that hadn't happened before.
 A particularly large imp, largest so far, had decided to have a go at the arrow.
 When Carol jammed her dagger into its throat, it was momentarily aflame like normal, but it didn't leave behind just ashes.
 When the flames died out, we saw an old boot lying on the ground.
 'Is that a monster drop?'
 I was amazed.
 This was so game-like.
 I did not, however, put the old boot into my inventory.
 First, I didn't need it.
-Second, I had no inventory The others ignored it as well, after the initial curious glance or two.
+Second, I had no inventory.
+The others ignored it as well, after the initial curious glance or two.
 The incoming horde of imps also demanded our attention.

 ···